d-Representation-finite self-injective algebras: Introduction

 An autoequivalence $\phi$ of a Krull--Schmidt category $\C$ is said to be \emph{admissible} if $\phi^i$ acts freely on isomorphism classes of indecomposable objects in $\C$ for all $i>0$.
 For $\C=\widehat{\L}$, this is equivalent to $\widehat\L/\phi$ being a finite-dimensional algebra (see Lemma~\ref{admissibility}).

-The aim of the present paper is to generalize Riedmann's construction from the point of view of higher-dimensional Auslander--Reiten theory.

-After Gabriel's and Riedtmann's seminal results, the theory of representation-finite algebras over algebraically closed fields had two culmination points.
-One is the paper \cite{bgrs85} by Bautista--Gabriel--Roiter--Salmeron showing that it is a finite problem, concerning the combinatorics of ray categories, to determine whether or not a given algebra is representation finite (see also \cite[Chapters~13, 14]{gabriel-roiter}).
+After Gabriel's and Riedtmann's seminal results, the theory of representation-finite algebras has had two culmination points.
+One is the paper \cite{bgrs85} by Bautista--Gabriel--Roiter--Salmeron showing that it is a finite problem, concerning the combinatorics of ray categories, to determine whether or not a given algebra over an algebraically closed field is representation finite (see also \cite[Chapters~13, 14]{gabriel-roiter}).
 The other one is the characterization of Auslander--Reiten quivers of representation-finite algebras by Igusa--Todorov \cite{it84} and Brenner \cite{br86} (see also \cite{iyama05}).
 In view of Auslander's bijection \cite{a71} between representation-finite algebras and Auslander algebras (that is, algebras of global dimension at most two and dominant dimension at least two), the latter result can be seen as a structure theorem for Auslander algebras.

 Seeking to generalize Auslander's result, one is naturally led to consider \emph{$d$-Auslander-algebras}, i.e., algebras of global dimension at most $d+1$ and dominant dimension at least $d+1$.
-Such algebras correspond bijectively to equivalence classes of so-called \emph{$d$-cluster-tilting} modules \cite{iyama07b} (see Definition~\ref{CTdef}) below.
+Such algebras correspond bijectively to equivalence classes of so-called \emph{$d$-cluster-tilting} modules \cite{iyama07b} (see Definition~\ref{CTdef} below).
 The question thus occurs if there are generalizations of the fundamental results about representation-finite algebras to algebras possessing a $d$-cluster-tilting module, that is, to \emph{$d$-rep\-re\-sen\-ta\-tion-finite} algebras.
-Significant progess in this and related directions has been made in recent years; see, for example, \cite{ABa,guo13,hi11a,hi11b,HIO,HZ,io11,io13,IW,jasso15a,jasso16,JK,Jo,Miz,OT,pasquali17}.
+Significant progress in this and related directions has been made in recent years; see, for example, \cite{ABa,asai18,egl19,gls06,gls07,guo13,hi11a,hi11b,HIO,HZ,io11,io13,IW,jasso15a,jasso16,JK,Jo,Miz,OT,pasquali17}.
+Amongst all $d$-Auslander-algebras, the ones corresponding to $d$-cluster-tilting modules of algebras that are self-injective are characterized by the property that the class of projective-injective modules is closed under the Nakayama functor.
+The present paper provides new tools to study this class of algebras, through the corresponding self-injective algebras and their $d$-cluster-tilting modules.